Want to know the difference between CPI and DPI? This post is dedicated to you. It has CPI vs DPI comparison in detail.

 DPI vs CPI – Confusion

 When you look at mouse switch, it says DPI rather than CPI, Right?
-Now, this creates confusion that why DPI is their instead of the CPI.
+Now, this creates confusion that why it’s called DPI instead of the CPI.
 Technically, the right term for the mouse is CPI, but DPI is used because the same term is used widely.

 Most of the companies use DPI instead of CPI because the DPI term is popular among general people and they can easily connect and relate to it.
 Unfortunately, the people proceed to practice in the place of anything that is related similarly to the term DPI.